phamtoquyen/Language-Exchange-Matchmaker/README.md

 ### Bug Fixes
 * No schema was provided with the project, now there is a schema that can be upladed and used by developers

 ### Known Issues
+* Database is not on a server hence there are currently multiple copies.